cascadiajs/cascadiajs/app/markdown/2025/next-steps/attendees.md

 Prior to the conference, we are teaming up with Eve Porcello (Moon Highway) to provide 3 days of training workshops.
 You need to purchase these tickets separately.

 <div class="cta secondary"><a href="/2025/trainings">Training Workshops Guide</a></div>

+<h2 id="hack-day">Register for the Cascadia AI Hack Day</h2>

+We're putting on our first post-conference hackathon!
+Join your fellow devs for an epic hack day where we'll be diving into what developers can build using AI, Agents and MCP!

+It's completely FREE and you don't have to have experience building with AI, but you should be comfortable building software and apps.

+<div class="cta secondary"><a target="_blank" href="https://lu.ma/yu2ccnvr">Cascadia AI Hack Day</a></div>

 <h2 id="cascadia-connect">Make a New Friend!</h2>